Welsh phonology: Ultimate a-affection

+After a noun, the feminine adjective has soft mutation of the first letter, e.g. rhaff gref 'a strong rope', cath wen 'a white cat'; but the masculine adjective is used after a 'and', e.g. cath ddu a gwyn 'a black-and-white cat'.
+Feminine adjectives are only used with singular nouns, as there is no distinction of gender in the plural in Welsh.

 Stress and pitch

 Stress falls in the vast majority of polysyllabic words on the penultimate syllable.
 There are three main sources of exception.
-First, in a few native words, the stress falls on the final syllable (e.g. verbs ending in -áu and words like Cymraeg "Welsh") as a result of a stressed penultimate syllable coalescing with a following vowel to form a diphthong or long monophthong.
-Second, certain prefixes do not reliably take stress (e.g., di- "without", as in diwerth "worthless", which is stressed on the final syllable).
+First, in a few native words, the stress falls on the final syllable (e.g. verbs ending in -áu and words like Cymraeg 'Welsh') as a result of a stressed penultimate syllable coalescing with a following vowel to form a diphthong or long monophthong.
+Second, certain prefixes do not reliably take stress (e.g., di- 'without', as in diwerth 'worthless', which is stressed on the final syllable).
 Third, borrowings from other languages often retain the stress in the original language, as with ambiwlans and testament (both stressed on the first syllable), though even here stress generally shifts to the penultimate in inflected forms such as the plural.
-According to its positioning, related words or concepts (or even plurals) can sound quite different, as syllables are added to the end of a word and the stress moves correspondingly:
+When syllables are added to the end of a word the stress moves correspondingly: